 How to find a playdate:

-If you live in NYC, there’s some great groups out there helping parents connect and create playdates.
-Here’s 8 of them.
+There’s some great groups out there helping parents connect and create playdates.
+Here’s some of them.

 - Dad Groups.
 Dads can do playdates too!
 Connect to other local dads here.